ergonautkb/ergonautkb.github.io/docs/intro.md

 # Introduction

-This documentation contains useful information about keyboards designed by Ergonaut Keyboards and information about switches which are used in these keyboards.
+This documentation contains useful information about keyboards designed by Ergonaut Keyboards and information about switches that are used in these keyboards.

 ## Keyboards